-The Banner MD Anderson Advanced Practice Surgical Oncology Fellowship is a 13-month program providing high level surgical training and specialty specific knowledge to allow the advanced practice provider (APP) resident to function at the top of their scope of practice upon completion of the program.
+The Banner MD Anderson Advanced Practice Surgical Oncology Fellowship is a 13-month post-graduate program providing high level surgical training and specialty specific knowledge in surgical oncology and its subspecialties.
+Upon successful completion of the program, the advanced practice provider (APP) fellow will be well trained to function at the top of their scope of practice.

 For more information regarding the Banner MD Anderson Cancer Center Advance Practice Surgical Oncology Fellowship Program, contact:

 Applications Open: December 5, 2022